cormacrelf/jest-csl/README.md

 * A schema for writing CSL specs in YAML
 * A simple function to execute one Jest test for each test in a spec, for a particular CSL-JSON reference library, for a particular style
-* A function to to collect results for further processing (like turning it into HTML).
+* A CLI and an API to to collect results for further processing (like turning it into HTML).

 [csl]: https://citationstyles.org/